AsFT: Anchoring Safety During LLM Fine-Tuning Within Narrow Safety Basin: Experiments

-\textbf{Robustness to Hyper-Parameter $\bm{\lambda}$.} \autoref{fig: Ablation Experiment} (a) shows that as $\lambda$ increases from 0 (standard SFT), the harmful score (HS) decreases while accuracy remains stable, until $\lambda > 10$ where accuracy drops.
+Tab.~\ref{fig: Ablation Experiment} (a) shows that as $\lambda$ increases from 0 (SFT), the harmful score (HS) decreases while accuracy remains stable, until $\lambda > 10$ where accuracy drops.
 This suggests an optimal $\lambda$ range of 0.1 to 10.
-To further demonstrate robustness, we conducted additional experiments on diverse datasets, GSM8K and SST2 (detailed in \autoref{appd:tab:harmful_score} and \autoref{appd:tab:finetune_accuracy}).
-Across these datasets, our method consistently achieves a stable safety-performance trade-off within this broad two-order-of-magnitude range for $\lambda$.
-This indicates that our approach does not require meticulous hyperparameter tuning, as selecting $\lambda$ between 0.1 and 10 is generally sufficient to significantly reduce harmful outputs while preserving task performance.
+To further demonstrate robustness, we conducted additional experiments on diverse datasets.
+Across these datasets, AsFT consistently achieves a stable safety-performance trade-off within this broad two-order-of-magnitude range for $\lambda$.
+This indicates that our approach does not require meticulous hyperparameter tuning, as selecting $\lambda$ between 0.1 and 10 is generally sufficient to significantly reduce harmful outputs while preserving performance.